DavidSedley/DavidSedley.github.io/content/publications/articles.md

 in G. Boys-Stones, D. El Murr, C. Gill (eds.) _The Platonic Art of Philosophy.
 Studies in Honour of Christopher Rowe_ (Cambridge 2013), 70-89

 ### ‘The unity of virtue after the _Protagoras’_
-in  B. Collette and S. Delcomminette (eds.), _Unité et origine des vertus dans la philosophie ancienne_ (2014), 65-90
+in  B. Collette and S. Delcomminette (eds.), _Unité et origine des vertus dans la philosophie ancienne_ (Brussels, 2014), 65-90

 _[Read online or download](https://cambridge.academia.edu/DavidSedley)_